montes/montes.github.io/_posts/2019-01-16-2019-challenge-start-making-money-on-internet.md

 ### May 2019 ---------------------

 In May I was slowly adding hours to Robot Jim again and I continued putting a lot of hours to mejores.cc.
+Added paid VIP mode to acuestas.es ads as a try to start monetizing.

 * 🎙️ No new podcast episodes, blog posts or youtube videos this month!
 * 💶 Amazon affiliates earnings: **70.63€** 🤑